Thumper (Bambi): Bambi

 The character Thumper first appears in the film Bambi, watching as Bambi is first presented as the young prince to the creatures of the forest.
 He remarks that Bambi is "kinda wobbly" but is reproved by his mother, who makes him repeat what his father had impressed upon him that morning, "If you can't say something nice, don't say nothing at all".
 This moral is now known by such names as the "Thumperian principle", "Thumper's rule" or "Thumper's law".

 Adolescent Thumper, along with his friends Bambi (deer) and Flower (skunk).

 A few days later a still-wobbly Bambi was out with his mother when they re-encountered Thumper, who took it upon himself to teach the fawn various tricks, notably that of speech.
 He succeeded in teaching Bambi a few words, notably "bird" and "flower" which Bambi accidentally used to name a young skunk.
 Thumper tried to correct Bambi but the skunk said, "That's alright.
 He can call me Flower if he wants to.
 I don't mind".
 The three animals go on to become friends and this encounter provides another moral lesson in the virtues of tolerance and an easy disposition.

 In the winter, Thumper tries to teach Bambi how to skate on the ice but Bambi is wobbly again.

 Bambi II

 In Bambi II, Thumper again appears hiding from his sisters and trying to help Bambi learn to be brave in the hopes of impressing his dad.
 Thumper is the main protagonist in a video storybook, Thumper Goes Exploring, which was released with the Platinum Edition of Bambi on March 1, 2005.

 Other films

 The young adult version of Thumper can be seen amongst the crowd of toons during the final scene of the 1988 film Who Framed Roger Rabbit.
 The title character also mentions that his Uncle Thumper has problems with his "probate", for which he "had to take these big pills, and drink lots of water" (it's unknown if both Thumpers are the same character).

 Thumper is one of the several Walt Disney Animation Studios characters that appears in the 2023 short film Once Upon a Studio.

+Video games

+Thumper appears as a playable character in the video game Disney Magic Kingdoms.